-Just a mother of two trying my best to keep up with all the latest tasks, challenges, pitfalls, and trends of parenthood.
+Just a mom of two trying my best to keep up with all the latest trends, pitfalls, philosophies, and challenges of parenthood.

 Below you'll find a list of Greek, Roman, Latin, and Titan names, both ancient and modern, with short explanations about what the name means.
 Some are hard to pronounce, so I've included explanations of how you say them.
 You will find. . .

 - epic Greek and Roman names for girls

 - baby names after the heroes of the Trojan War

 - a list of Titan gods and goddesses